-Spray a skillet with the cooking spray; heat over medium-high heat.
-Sprinkle a few droplets of water on the surface; the skilled is preheated when water sizzles.
+- Spray a skillet with the cooking spray; heat over medium-high heat.
+Sprinkle a few droplets of water on the surface; the skillet is preheated when water sizzles.

-- Spoon the batter onto the hot skilled using a ¼-cup measure.
+- Spoon the batter onto the hot skillet using a ¼-cup measure.
 When bubbles appear in the center of the pancake, flip it to the other side.
 Cook both sides to golden brown.

-If you don't have buttermilk, add 1 teaspoon unflavored vinegar to low-fat or skim milk.
+If you don't have buttermilk, add 1 teaspoon unflavored vinegar to low-fat or non-fat milk.
 Swirl gently to mix.